Last Updated on May 6, 2021 by Red Nomad OZ

 Of course it’d be rude to point out the birder’s quirks, flaws and foibles.

 So instead, I’ve listed a few observations to demonstrate SIX subtle differences between ME and the REAL birders:

-Seeing a bird – ANY bird – in the distance isn’t a signal to stop what I’m doing.
+- Seeing ANY bird in the distance isn’t a signal to immediately stop what I’m doing and raise my binoculars.

 ‘Eating’ and ‘Birdwatching’ are mutually exclusive activities.
 So are ‘Conversing’ and ‘Birdwatching’.

 I’m a recovering non-birder with a photographic fixation.
 Don’t hate me because some of my photos don’t have birds in them.

 Call me crazy, but I’ve been known to select holiday destinations without knowing what birds I’ll see there.
 And I collect brochures about attractions other than birding hotspots.